googlefonts/gftools/docs/gftools-builder/README.md

 -   `localMetadata`: A field that's ignored so you can put whatever you like in it.

+-   `filenameSuffix`: A suffix appended to the family name part of filenames.

+-   `postCompile`: A list of operations to be run after the font compilation step; you can use this (together with the above option) to build variant fonts, rename families, bake in stylistic sets, etc.

 ## *Really* customizing the build process